dkrajzew/tempo120/README.md

 # Tempo120

-A racing game written using Python/pygame during the bpb (Bundeszentrale für politische Bildung) game jam 2023.
+A racing game written using Python/pygame during the [bpb](https://www.bpb.de/) ([Bundeszentrale fÃ¼r politische Bildung](https://www.bpb.de/)) game jam 2023.
 The game jam's topic was mobility.

 You may download an executable version on itch.io.